RightToPrivacy/I2P-desktop/README.md

 If you do not install firejail, delete 'firejail' from start-i2p line using it.

-*You should also have i2prouter installed to /home/$USER/i2p/i2prouter to meet variable settings without changing*
+*default is set to i2prouter commands installed to /home/$USER/i2p/i2prouter, if you use another version of i2p, you can change the i2prouterstart / i2prouterstop variables to meet those commands*

 $USER represents your login and will be filled in by your system based on user running this.